cnavas88/flattendepth/README.md

 ## How to use

 1- clone the repository
-2- run the project with go run main.go (listen to :8080) 3- open postman and generate the next request:
+2- run the project with "go run main.go" (listen to :8080) 3- open postman and generate the next request:
 * method: POST
 * url: localhost:8080